 The Child Development Team provides services to children and adolescents with a wide range of neurodevelopmental disabilities including autism, cerebral palsy, epilepsy, and others.
 The team offers a multi-disciplinary approach that may include input from physiotherapists, occupational therapists, speech pathologists, developmental pediatricians, and social workers.
 The rotations within the CDT involve the opportunity to work with children of a wide range of ages, from preschoolers to adolescents.
-As with Dr. Snider's rotation, the focus is largely on assessment (developmental, psycho-educational, behavioural.) as well as consultation to parents, teachers and team members.
+As with Dr. Snider's rotation, the focus is largely on assessment (developmental, psycho-educational, behavioural,) as well as consultation to parents, teachers and team members.
 Interns typically learn how to administer and interpret a variety of tests for a range of clients, including those with mild physical limitations, behavioural and language difficulties, as well as more complex clients who may be nonverbal and/or severely limited in their physical skills.

 During the course of their rotation, interns gain valuable experience in formulating diagnoses, especially developmental disorders including intellectual disabilities, learning disabilities and attention deficit-hyperactivity, as well as providing feedback and writing integrative reports.
 Note: Drs.
-Hansen and Blacklock also work on the CLBT (described below), thus interns choosing a rotation with her will also gain experience in the assessment and diagnosis of ASDs.
+Hansen and Blacklock also work on the CLBT (described below), thus the Neuromotor rotation is considered a part-time rotation. interns choosing this rotation will also be expected to gain experience in the assessment and diagnosis of ASD.